linzhangUCA/4421tpl-robot_setup/README.md

-# Project 1: Initialize a ROS Powererd Robot
+# Project 1: Set Up a ROS Powererd Robot

 ## Intro
 Our goal is to develop a robot with autonomous navigation capability.